andrewcooke-isti/KeyVault-Secrets-Rotation-SignalRService-PowerShell/README.md

 Thanks to Ramchandra Kudtarkar from MS support for help with this.

+## Known Issues

+If you look in the function app log file there are various warnings about things being deprecated, so this code likely needs some work for production use.

 # ORIGNAL DOCS - KeyVault-Secrets-Rotation-SignalRService-PowerShell

 Functions regenerate individual key (alternating between two keys) in SignalRService and add regenerated key to Key Vault as new version of the same secret.